xa-io/coinbase-pair-activity-scanner/README.md

   - All changes, including new pairs, activations, and field updates, are logged systematically, providing a comprehensive record for review.

 ## Consider Donating:
-If you find OmniBot helpful, consider supporting the development with a donation:
+If you find this helpful, consider supporting the development with a donation:

 - **BTC**: `bc1qwjy0hl4z9c930kgy4nud2fp0nw8m6hzknvumgg`
 - **ETH**: `0x0941D41Cd0Ee81bd79Dbe34840bB5999C124D3F0`